schnapster/Magma/README.md

 Expect breaking changes between minor versions while v1 has not been released.

+### v0.8.3
+- Fix bug with reconnecting in the same guild introduced in 0.8.2

 ### v0.8.2
 - Idempotent handling of connection requests [\#16](https://github.com/napstr/Magma/pull/16) (thanks @Frederikam)